 The resulting isolation is exacerbated by the fact that people with untreated hearing loss begin to avoid certain social situations like dinner parties, movies, concerts and crowded venues with public speakers.
 It can feel exhausting, embarrassing and even pointless straining to make out what’s being said while pretending you’re following along.

-Luckily, new technology has made hearing aids more helpful than ever when it comes to tasks like amplifying speech, determining where sound is coming from and filtering out unimportant noise.
+Luckily, new technology has made hearing aids more helpful than ever when it comes to tasks like amplifying speech, determining where the sound is coming from and filtering out unimportant noise.
 With improved hearing, it’s certain you will enjoy:

 - Better interpersonal communication